 -

-Wipe down the remote body with a microfiber cloth.
-Pay attention to the gaps around each button.
+Wipe down the remote body with a microfiber cloth, pressing gently into the gaps around each button where skin oils and dust accumulate over months of daily use.

 -

 Use a cotton swab lightly dampened with isopropyl alcohol to scrub around the button edges.
-Don’t soak the remote.
+Don’t soak the remote, and keep liquid away from the battery compartment contacts.

 -

-Let the remote dry completely before reinserting the batteries.
+Let the remote dry for at least 5 minutes before reinserting the batteries.

 The IR transmitter on the top front of the remote can also accumulate debris.
 Clean it with a dry cotton swab to restore full signal strength.